Google Chrome is the world’s most popular web browser. It is fast, secure and full of features to give you the best browsing experience.

 It will ask for your password before starting the installation.
 You should enter your account’s password.
 It should take less than a minute for completing the Google Chrome installation.
 You should see a remove option now which indicates that the software is installed.

-Once you have installed Chrome on Ubuntu, you can search for it
+Once you have installed Chrome on Ubuntu, you can search for it in the menu.
+Simply press the Windows key and start typing chrome.
+Here are some other Ubuntu shortcuts you should know.

 Click on this Chrome icon to start using Google Chrome.